Peperomia verticillata Red Log Care Indoors and Common Problems with Solutions

 Repotting

-Repot Red Log Plant every 1-2 years during the growing season only when the plant has become pot-bound.
+Repot Peperomia verticillata Red Log every 1-2 years during the growing season only when the plant has become pot-bound.
 When the roots begin to grow through the drainage hole, it is time to repot.

 Use a pot one size larger than the current one.
-Ensure that the pot has a drainage hole to avoid getting soggy as it can lead to root-rot disease and eventual loss of the plant.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer on Amazon.
+Ensure that the pot has a drainage hole to avoid getting soggy as it can lead to root-rot.
+A terracotta pot is preferable for this plant as it is porous and allows water to drain faster.
+This prevents the soil from holding too much water and being soggy.
+Take a look at these terracotta pots with saucer on Amazon.

 Pruning

-Pruning Red Log Plant is easy as it involves regular removal of dead foliage to maintain the plant neat and tidy.
+Pruning Red Log Plant is easy as it involves regular removal of dead foliage to maintain the plant neat.
 It also discourages pest and disease infestations.

 Propagation